ShinyTrinkets/docs/blogs/captain-log.md

 Considering I'm already working full time, so I have like 1-3 hours spare time to work on this everyday.
 And of course, I would have to find the time to work everyday.

-I already have a private blog for the Trinkets projects suite, like I have for all the major projects I was ever part of.
+I already have a huge private blog for the Trinkets projects suite, like I have for all the major projects I was ever part of.
 I made the first record in April 10, 2016.

 Now that the project is matured, I created this public blog to open my ideas around Trinkets suite to the general audience.